 How To Shoot A Compound Bow For Hunting?

 Learning the basics rules of shooting a compound bow is the key to mastering the art of bowhunting and preventing injuries while doing it.
 In this guide, we will talk about shooting for right-handed people.
 But if you are left-handed then just do the opposite of some of the instructions and you’ll be fine.
-Here are some basics on how to shoot with a compound bow:
+Here are some basics on how to shoot a compound bow:

 Proper stance: When shooting with a bow the first thing that you should focus on is your stance.
 Stand up straight.
 Your legs should not bend and your back should be straight.
 Your feet should be pointing 90 degrees to your target.
 If you are right-handed then point your left shoulder slightly left of your target.